 The salary will be $66,300 in the first year with a 2.5% increase in the following year, plus health benefits, and the Fellow will receive a fund of $2,500 each year to cover travel and other costs associated with research and professional development.

 Eligibility and Selection

-Applicants must have received the Ph.D. (or equivalent terminal degree) no earlier than three years prior to the start of the appointment.
-If applicants have not formally received a doctoral degree at the time of application, they must forward certification from the Department Head or the Graduate Studies Office at their institution to confirm that they are expected to earn a Ph.D. prior to the start of their appointment.
-A CAST Mellon Postdoctoral Fellow may not hold other appointments during the period of the fellowship.
+Applicants must have received the PhD, DMA or other terminal doctoral degree no earlier than July 1, 2016 and no later than July 1, 2019.
+If applicants have not formally received a doctoral degree at the time of application, they must forward certification from the Department Head or the Graduate Studies Office at their institution to confirm that they are expected to earn a PhD prior to July 1, 2019.
+The CAST Mellon Postdoctoral Fellow may not hold other appointments during the period of the fellowship.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.

 Applicants must be eligible to work in the US.
 Selected candidate may be eligible for J-1 visa sponsorship.

 - Letter describing the applicant’s teaching and research experience and potential contribution to the intellectual project of the symposium and the creative mission of the Center

 - One-page description of a proposed undergraduate cross-disciplinary class